Engin-Boot/pong-stage-ImChampion/Stage0/Main Menu.md

 When the player selects Exit option.

-Then the player moved out of the game.
+Then take the player out of the game and close the game window.